Ionic and HEPA air purifiers are designed to improve indoor air quality. They are different in their effectiveness. And it's not close.

 For air cleaning performance, HEPA air filters are the best technology.
 They remove the most airborne contaminants as well as the most dangerous particulates.
 Besides, HEPA filters become more efficient over time.
 Meaning they remove more with use.

 Airplanes use HEPA filters.
 That's because they are great in removing bacteria as well as other tiny particles.
 They get a bad rap sometimes.
 On a plane the issue has more to do with whether they are moving enough air.
 Or your neighbor who coughs on you.

 Tesla is now using HEPA filters.
 They even have a cool name for it.
 The Bioweapon Defense Mode.

-The air purifier filters that we make are all in the MERV 16-18 range.
+The air purifier filters that we make are all in the MERV 16-17 range.
 The Finn, OV200 and Max are MERV 16.
-The EJ is MERV 17.
-The ERIK650A is MERV 18 and is used as a high-end home air purifier or as a commercial air purifier.
+The mod is MERV 17.

 Other brands call their filters names like HEPA-type filter or a marketing term with "HEPA " added in.
-In many, filters like this especially the HEPA-type air filters have a lower efficiency that genuine true HEPA filters.
+Many filters like this, especially the HEPA-type air filters, have a lower efficiency than genuine HEPA filters.